GabyUSTC/lds-homepage/content/authors/xinyuzhang/_index.md

 #   Set this to `[]` or comment out if you are not using People widget.
 ---

-Xinyu Zhang (张新宇) is currently a Master student in LDS, where he is supervised by Prof. Xiangnan He and Dr. Shuo Wang.
+Xinyu Zhang is currently a Master student in LDS, where he is supervised by Prof. Xiangnan He and Dr. Shuo Wang.